RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 <sub>Browser Modal Dialog Console Logs</sub>

-Note we have logs for all use cases
+Note we have logs for all Browser use cases